KillerCamo/Boned/README.md

 **Q: Will this be backported?**

-A: While I do have prototypes of Boned stemming all the way back to 1.19.4, it is unfortunately not in the plans due to how unperformant and messy the code was, and while I COULD rebuild older versions from scratch, I prefer to continue updating it for newer versions and utilize newer tech... so sorry!
+A: While I do have prototypes of Boned stemming all the way back to 1.19.4, it is unfortunately not in the plans due to how unperformant and messy the code was.

 **Q: I found a bug!**